Rep. Romano Mazzoli

 Voting Record

-From Jan 1971 to Nov 1994, Mazzoli missed 500 of 12,289 roll call votes, which is 4.1%.
-This is worse than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+From Jan 1971 to Nov 1994, Mazzoli missed 505 of 12,321 roll call votes, which is 4.1%.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.

 Primary Sources